Indian flag

 Our partnerships

-The University has established a Section 8 company in India, the Cambridge India Research Foundation, which hosts workshops and other events, both academic and social.
+The University’s Section 8 company in India, the Cambridge India Research Foundation, enables tax-efficient giving to support Indian students and research activities within India, and hosts workshops and other events, both academic and social.

 Global Humanities

-Global Humanities is a multilateral, international initiative that grew out of Cambridge's School of Arts and Humanities, and now involves partners in Chile, China, Hong Kong, India and Lebanon.
-Its early work focuses on exploring approaches to global humanities, from institutional and international points of view.
-This will build towards a certificate in Global Humanities, joint teaching at postgraduate level, collaborative research, workshops and conferences, and faculty exchange between the partners.
-The coordinator for Global Humanities in the University's Strategic Partnerships Office is Maja Wallberg.
+Global Humanities is a multilateral, international initiative that grew out of Cambridge's School of Arts and Humanities.
+It now involves partners in Chile, China, India, Lebanon and Turkey.
+Their work explores approaches to global humanities, from institutional and international points of view, and how to teach the humanities.
+Current and future projects include academic exchange, publications, workshops and conferences, and joint teaching at postgraduate level.
+The contact for Global Humanities in our Strategic Partnerships Office is Maja Wallberg.

 Want to partner with Cambridge?